andandersson/MortgagePlan/README.md

 E = U[b(1 + b)^p]/[(1 + b)^p - 1],
 where:

-E = Fixed monthly payment
+E = Fixed monthly payment,
-b = Interest on a monthly basis
+b = Interest on a monthly basis,
-U = Total loan
+U = Total loan and
-p = Number of payments
+p = Number of payments.

 The project written in Java, build, run and tested with Gradle.